ClintSouthwood/Westwoods/README.md

 CHAT_CHAN=689205495386734661 | Channel ID of where all chat messages go to.
 INCLUDE_WIPED_FROM=LeaveBlankToDisable |Whether or not you want the wipe time to be shown in the status.
 Delete **LeaveBlankToDisable** for it to be disabled.

+For support, feel free to message me!
+Clint Westwood#8187

 ## Screenshots

 ![alt text](https://cdn.discordapp.com/attachments/680167964133031964/689351412815233031/logging_bb.PNG "Embedded text and sorted colors")